elaconf/elaconf.github.io/grant/index.md

 layout: page
 title: Grant Application
 nav: false
+description: Our grant application allows potential attendees to apply to have their ticket cost fully covered based on either financial or diversity based factors.
 ---

 Our grant application allows potential attendees to apply to have their ticket cost fully covered based on either financial or diversity based factors.
 If you belong to a member of any especially under-represented group, we're particularly keen to have you at the event.
 We'd also dislike for the cost of a ticket to be a barrier for any woman to attend.